 The Ministers elected to establish nine initial negotiating groups, which cover all the tariff and non-tariff barrier issue areas identified by the Leaders at the Miami Summit of the Americas.
 These groups are market access, agriculture, services, government procurement, investment, intellectual property, subsidies, competition policy, and dispute settlement.
-In addition, the Ministers created two committees and a consultative group.
-A Committee on Electronic Commerce, comprised of both government and private sector experts, was established to make recommendations on how to increase and broaden the benefits to be derived from the electronic marketplace.
+In addition, the Ministers created several non-negotiating groups and committees.
+For example, a Committee on Electronic Commerce, comprised of both government and private sector experts, was established to make recommendations on how to increase and broaden the benefits to be derived from the electronic marketplace.
 A Committee on Civil Society was established to receive input at the hemispheric level from labor and environmental groups, and academic, consumer, and other non-governmental groups.
 And a Consultative Group on Smaller Economies was established to bring to the attention of the TNC the interests and concerns of the smaller economies.

 The United States (Miami) provided the venue for the negotiating groups and the administrative secretariat supporting those meeting during the first three years.
-The last four years of the negotiations are being held in Panama and Mexico.
+Panama hosted the administrative secretariat until May 2002 when it shifted to Mexico for the duration of the negotiations..